nicodjimenez/fit_neuron/README.rst

-Contact me at nicodjimenez [at] gmail.com if you have any questions / comments.
-The project will soon be available for forking on GitHub.
+Feel free to contact me at nicodjimenez [at] gmail.com if you have any questions / comments.

 References
 ------------------